decyphertek-io/decyphertek-ai/README.md

 # DecypherTek AI

 A modern AI assistant with chat, document management, and app integration capabilities.
-Note: This is in dev and the mobile feature doesnt work as of now.
-Runiing the launch.sh from linux does work.
+**Note**: This is in dev and the mobile feature doesnt work as of now.
+Running the launch.sh from linux does work.
 Many features are in dev as well and do not function correctly.

 ## Features